drsutphin/NgxMatFacetToolkit/projects/ngx-mat-facet-toolkit/README.md

 - This package is standalone-only (no module wrapper).
 - Be sure to include the toolkit theme mixins in your global theme.

+## Release Notes (v1)
+- New package name and selector for the standalone Angular 19 version.
+- Config provider: `provideFacetToolkitConfig`.
+- Expanded docs with API reference, theming guidance, and cookbook examples.

 See the repository README for the full API reference, theming variants, and facet type cookbook.